splynx/docs/files/en/payment_systems/sageone/sageone.md

 **Configure and map your accounting categories and bank accounts**

-For categories configuration go to **Config/Finance/Accounting categories**
+For categories configuration go to **Config → Finance → Accounting categories**

 ![categories.png](configuration2.png)